Alibabade/academic-kickstart/content/post/normalizaion_in_dl.md

 2. NOT well for recurrent neural network as one hidden state may deal with a series of inputs, and each input has different mean and variance.
 To remember these mean and variance, it may need more BN to store them for each input.
 3. NOT well for noise-sensitive applications such as generative models and deep reinforcement learning.

+### Rethink the resaon behind the effectiveness of BN
+**Why does the BN works so well in CNNs?** [This paper](https://arxiv.org/pdf/1805.11604.pdf) revisits the BN and proposes that the success of BN has little to do with reducing Internal Covariate Shift.
+Well, the ICS does exist in the deeper neural layers, but adding artifiical ICS after BN into a deep neural network, the added ICS does not affect the good performance of BN, which indicates that the performance of BN has little to do with ICS.
+Then what does the BN do to improve the training performance?
+The work mentioned above points out that BN smoothes the optimization landscape and makes the optimizer more easier to find the global minimic solution (c.f.
+Figure 4 in the paper).
+For more details, please refer to the paper.

 ## Weight Normalization (WN)